-The undergraduate accounting and finance major offers you the coursework you need to qualify for careers in the accounting or finance professions.
-The degree prepares you for meaningful employment in accounting, banking, corporate finance, insurance, investments and personal finance.
+The Bachelor of Science in Accounting and Finance major offers you the coursework you need to qualify for careers in the accounting or finance professions.
+The degree prepares you for meaningful employment in areas such as accounting, banking, corporate finance, insurance, investments and personal finance.

-In this program, you'll study the complexities of economic activity and the demands that all firms face in focusing on the bottom-line, financial perspective.
+In this program you'll study the complexities of economic activity and the demands that all firms face in focusing on the bottom-line, financial perspective.
 Unlike many traditional programs, you choose the course of study that interests you.
-You can focus on optimizing a business financial assets or concentrate on coursework to assist you in attaining a CPA.

 If you're interested in accounting, you'll receive a solid foundation in accounting principles and practices.
-The accounting and finance BS prepares you for a career in public and corporate accounting, taxation, banking, financial analysis, auditing, government services with the IRS or FBI, or scores of other accounting-related careers.
+The accounting and finance BS prepares you for careers in such areas as: corporate accounting, banking, financial analysis, government services, or other accounting-related areas.
 Students pursuing a finance career learn the skills necessary to assess the performance and suitability of a firm's financial position as well as its stocks, bonds and other investments.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in accounting finance at SNHU include: